cxzhou35/cxzhou35.github.io/2023/01/lec02_types_and_structs/index.md

 ```

 {{< admonition >}}
-auto doesn't mean that the variable doesn't have a type, it means that the type is ==deduced by the compiler==.
+auto doesn't mean that the variable doesn't have a type, it means that the type is **deduced by the compiler**.
 {{< /admonition >}}